-DCPs are also prepared by councils in consultation with their local communities.
-DCPs provide a detailed guideline that illustrates the controls that apply to particular types of development or particular areas in a council's area.
+DCPs, like LEPs, are prepared by councils in consultation with their local communities.
+DCPs provide a detailed guideline that illustrates the controls that apply to types of development or certain areas in a council's local government area.
 To be valid, DCPs must generally conform to the provisions of the relevant LEP.
-Similar requirements exist for public exhibition as for LEPs.
+Similar requirements exist for the public exhibition of DCPs as for LEPs.